Changes to our conventional workplace models are inevitable and, for most of us, already underway.

 Hybrid work models will give employees fewer opportunities for the in-person interaction that builds rapport and maintains a company’s culture.
 The long-term effect of hybrid and remote models on these aspects of work remain to be seen.

 We expect that HR teams will find creative ways to foster team building and preserve those qualities that make their company culture unique.
 Creating these strategies will take time, energy, and resources.
 HR teams in the best position to take on this challenge will be those who have the most control of their internal processes.
-These teams are likely to have efficient workflows in place that will give them the time and space to solve these more complex problems.
+These teams are likely to have HR workflow automation in place that will give them the time and space to solve these more complex problems.

 Initial research indicates that remote work and hybrid models have generally increased productivity, but the picture is more complicated than that.
 In their 2021 Work Trends Index, Microsoft issued this warning: “High productivity is masking an exhausted workforce.”